deanturpin/spectrum-analyser/readme.md

 Command line Fourier analysis and tone generator.
 See [YouTube](https://www.youtube.com/watch?v=hwsOKpBg6zo) for a demo.
+The code is written in pure C++ using no third-party libraries [bar the STL :)].

 ![](resources/fourier.png)

-The code is written in pure C++ using no third-party libraries - bar the STL :).

-# Pretty printing
+# Resources
 * http://misc.flogisoft.com/bash/tip_colors_and_formatting
 * https://en.wikipedia.org/wiki/Fourier_transform#Example